Western District (Victoria): History

+Aboriginal history and early European contact

 The Western District was well-populated by Aboriginal Victorians at the time colonisation began.
 For example, the ancestors of the Gunditjmara people lived in villages of weather-proof houses with stone walls a metre high, located near eel traps and aquaculture ponds at Lake Condah and elsewhere - on just one hectare of Allambie Farm, archaeologists have discovered the remains of 160 house sites.

+The open grasslands encountered by Europeans were themselves the product of Aboriginal land management.
+Regular use of fire had helped produce extensive grassed areas, open woodland, pathways and habitats supporting abundant wildlife.
+The appearance of this country was subsequently important in attracting pastoral settlers, who interpreted the landscape as particularly suitable for grazing.

 Pioneer Edward Henty wrote in his diary on 3 December 1834:

 Pulled [rowed] over in the whale boat to Dutton's River.
 Light wind from the N.E.
 Very warm.
 Arrived at 6 p.m., made the boat fast in the middle of the river, and started three days' walk in the bush accompanied by H Camfield, Wm Dutton, five men, one black woman and 14 dogs, each man with a gun and sufficient quantity of damper to last for the voyage.

 In the 5 December entry Henty wrote:

 On descending the hill we saw a native.
 He immediately ran on seeing us.
 He was busily employed pulling the gums from the wattle trees.